JohnGoldsmith/dotnetrdf-wiki/UserGuide-Querying-With-SPARQL.md

 ### Variables

-The //Variables// property gives an ##IEnumerable<String>## which lists all the variables that are bound in the Result Set.
+The `Variables` property gives an ##IEnumerable<String>## which lists all the variables that are bound in the Result Set.
 A variable which is listed in this enumeration does not necessarily appear in every result.
 Result

 ## Result Rows

-A ##SparqlResultSet## is composed of a table of results which are enumerated via the //Results// property as seen above.
+A ##SparqlResultSet## is composed of a table of results which are enumerated via the `Results` property as seen above.
 Each row in this table is an instance of the ##SparqlResult## class which has a number of methods and properties to allow you to access the variables and values for that result row.

 ### Count

-The //Count// property tells you how many variable/value pairs are present in the result row
+The `Count` property tells you how many variable/value pairs are present in the result row

 ### Variables

-The //Variables// property enumerates the variables actually present in the result row.
+The `Variables` property enumerates the variables actually present in the result row.
 Note that this may differ from the Variables property of the containing SparqlResultSet since not every result necessarily has every variable in it e.g. empty rows, rows from different sides of a UNION etc.

 ### Accessing Values